Jorge Soler Player Props: Marlins vs. Angels

 Jorge Soler At The Plate

-- Soler has 49 hits, which leads Miami hitters this season, while batting .259 with 26 extra-base hits.
+- Soler has 50 hits, which is tops among Miami hitters this season, while batting .259 with 27 extra-base hits.

-- Among qualifying hitters in MLB, his batting average ranks 81st, his on-base percentage ranks 86th, and he is fifth in the league in slugging.
+- Among qualifying hitters in MLB play, he ranks 82nd in batting average, 82nd in on-base percentage, and fifth in slugging.

-- Soler is batting .348 with four homers during his last games and is on a four-game hitting streak.
+- Soler is batting .391 with five homers during his last games and is on a five-game hitting streak.

-- In 34.0% of his games this season, Soler has driven in at least one run.
-In nine of those games (18.0%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in four contests.
+- In 35.3% of his games this season, Soler has notched at least one RBI.
+In 10 of those games (19.6%) he recorded more than one RBI, while accounting for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.